Linearly Reductive Quotient Singularities: Introduction

 \subsection{Beyond lrq singularities}

-The assumption on linear reductivity in the previous results is crucial - rigidity in dimension $\geq3$ fails, deformations of quotient singularities need no longer be quotient singularities, etc. We will see this in examples in this article, as well as in the companion article \cite{LiedtkeMartinMatsumotoRDP}, where we study canonical surface singularities in positive characteristic.
+The assumption on linear reductivity in the previous results is crucial - rigidity in dimension $\geq3$ fails, deformations of quotient singularities need no longer be quotient singularities, etc. We will see this in examples in this article, as well as in the companion article \cite{RDP}, where we study canonical surface singularities in positive characteristic.

-\begin{VoidRoman}[Acknowledgements] We thank Fabio Bernasconi, Brian Conrad, Leo Herr, Hiroyuki Ito, Gregor Kemper, Shravan Patankar, Kenta Sato, Matt Satriano, Karl Schwede, Nick Shepherd-Barron, and Claudia Stadlmayr for discussion.
-The first named author is supported by the ERC Consolidator Grant 681838 (K3CRYSTAL).
-The second named author is supported by the DFG Research Grant MA 8510/1-1.
-The third named author is supported by JSPS KAKENHI Grant Numbers JP16K17560 and JP20K14296. \end{VoidRoman}
+\begin{VoidRoman}[Acknowledgements] We thank Fabio Bernasconi, Michael Collins, Brian Conrad, Leo Herr, Hiroyuki Ito, Gregor Kemper, Shravan Patankar, Quentin Posva, Kenta Sato, Matt Satriano, Karl Schwede, Nick Shepherd-Barron, and Claudia Stadlmayr for discussion.
+We also thank the referees for their many comments.
+Part of the research on this article was done whilst the first named author was on sabbatical at the University of Oxford and he thanks the Mathematical Institute for kind hospitality during his stay.
+The first named author was supported by the ERC Consolidator Grant 681838 (K3CRYSTAL).
+The second named author was supported by the DFG Research Grant MA 8510/1-1.
+The third named author was supported by JSPS KAKENHI Grant Numbers JP16K17560 and JP20K14296. \end{VoidRoman}